Encrypt a MariaDB database table

 ALTER TABLE mytable ENCRYPTION='Y'

-So long as all the cluster nodes are configured to support table encryption, changes to encrypted tables on the master node will replicate as normal to the slave nodes.
-The keyring file will also be automatically created on the slave nodes if it does not exist.
+So long as all the cluster nodes are configured to support table encryption, changes to encrypted tables on the primary node will replicate as normal to the replicas.
+The keyring file will also be automatically created on the replicas if it does not exist.